guava-mc/terraform-check-unused-variables/README.md

   -h, --help           show this help message and exit --dir DIR            root dir to search for tf files in (default: ".")
-  --var-file VAR_FILE  file name for where tf variables are defined (default: "variables.tf") -r                   flag to run check unused variables recursively on all directories from root dir --check-only         flag to only check for unused vars, not remove them --verbose, -v        flag to show verbose (debug) output --quiet, -q          flag to hide all non-error output. overrides verbose
+  --var-file VAR_FILE  file name for where tf variables are defined (default: "variables.tf") -r, --recursive      flag to run check unused variables recursively on all directories from root dir --check-only         flag to only check for unused vars, not remove them --verbose, -v        flag to show verbose (debug) output --quiet, -q          flag to hide all non-error output.
 ```

 ### example .pre-commit-config.yaml